 Custodial account (UGMA/UTMA) 529 plan

-Exempt from federal income tax Non-taxable income is limited to the first $1,350 of earnings in 2025.
-Qualified expenses for college, up to $10,000 for primary or secondary school tuition1
+Exempt from federal income tax For 2026, the first $1,350 of earnings are exempt from federal income taxes.
+Qualified expenses for college, and up to $20,000 for primary or secondary school tuition1

 Investment options Many Limited